Explorer017/Explorer017/README.md

 ![GitHub followers](https://img.shields.io/github/followers/Explorer017?style=social)  ![GitHub User's stars](https://img.shields.io/github/stars/Explorer017?affiliations=OWNER%2CCOLLABORATOR%2CORGANIZATION_MEMBER&style=social)

 Hello all who have stumbled upon my GitHub!
 I am a student studying A-Level Computer Science.
 This is where you can find my programming projects.
 I am experienced in C# and Python, and I also know some C++ and Unity.
-I am currently working on a project called [SharpChat](https://github.com/Explorer017/SharpChat), which is a simple chat application that I am developing in C#.
 Feel free to look around, contribute to, and star my projects!

 <div align="center">
 <a href="https://github.com/Explorer017/">